drupalprojects/leaflet/README.md

 ###API Usage

-Rendering a map is as simple as calling a single method, leaflet_render_map(), which takes 3 parameters.
+Rendering a map is as simple as instantiating the LeafletService and its leafletRenderMap method (\Drupal::service('leaflet.service')->leafletRenderMap($map, $features, $height)), which takes 3 parameters:

 * $map:
 An associative array defining a map.
 See hook_leaflet_map_info().
 The module